perriera/for_interfaces/injections/how-to/create-your-own-template/README.md

 - Incorporating a 3rd party static library to your `x4 repo`, (in this case `MySQL`)
 - You have created a template for `x4 repo`
 - This will allow you to have full control over all the source files for `x4 repo`
-- At the same time this will allow developers wishing to use `x4 repo` right down to the preferred version number:
+- At the same time this will allow developers wishing to use your `x4 repo` right down to the preferred version number:

         cmake_minimum_required(VERSION 3.21)
         set(BUILT_UPON_LIBRARY "x4")